 Outrun the Sunlight seems to have a voice that is always evolving and meets little resistance.
-The change is always welcome.
+In their eyes, the change is always welcome.

 Words about A Vast Field of Silence